SebastianAgi/ASFM/README.md

 the script get_pose.py and spot_interface.py are python scripts to run on Boston Dynamics Spot.

 The SFM.py is the SFM implementation, and ASFM.py is the ASFM implementation.
 Both scripts require a zed2i stereo camera feed to post on the local ROS master url to work as they use both the Spot kinematic_state topic and certain topics form the Zed2i's human detection.
+Make sure to have the Pose_load.txt file in the ROS workspace on the SpotCore and in the ROS workspace on the Orin.

 VNC into Spot and launch the SpotCore:
 ```